zanebrzezinski/drummachine-live/README.md

 has an individual volume slider beneath it's instrument select button.
 The global tempo can be set with the tempo slider in the upper right hand corner.

+Patterns are saved to the users browser cookie.

 ![screenshot]